 An event that lasts for seven weeks over the summer months, the unique Grand Teton Music Festival held at the gateway to Yellowstone park has been a noted and successful attraction for more than half a century.
 It features over 40 concerts of classical music led by noted conductors with renowned philharmonic orchestras and symphonies from all over the USA and Canada, showcasing world renowned cellists, violinists, and pianists.
 Many other events include related lectures, children events and even a wine auction.

-For more information about the Grand Teton Music Festival visit:
+In reference to the Grand Teton Music Festival catch:

 1838 Mountain Man Rendezvous

 Founded over 20 years ago to preserve a rare historical landmark, this event takes place at the site of the original 1838 Rendezvous when and where mountain men gathered every summer to sell their pelts and pick up supplies.
 Today people gather for a week to learn black-powder rifle shooting, throw a tomahawk, watch and enjoy Indian dancing, games of skills, food, dancing and entertainment and listen to stories and songs from a by-gone era.

 Drop by the home page for the 1838 Mountain Man Rendezvous: